willwh/osmf/apps/samples/plugins/AkamaiPluginSample/readme.txt

 and play a playlist from a Media RSS feed.

 The Akamai plugin handles secure streaming for both live and on-demand content over the Akamai network.
 There is a sample stream containing an auth token in the sample.
+Auth tokens can be passed as query strings on the URL, or seperately as resource metadata using the auth token text input in the sample.

 The MAST plugin loads a MAST document, parses it, and loads it's payload (a VAST document containing a sample ad pre-roll).
 You will see an ad pre-roll before each video when this plugin is loaded.
 In the "loadMedia" function, you can see